facuariasla/mongodb-api/README.md

 * Connect to the API using Postman on port 3001.
 ## Authentication

-This API requires authentication using a Bearer token for each request.
+This API requires authentication using a Bearer token for each request (token value from login response).
 You should include the token in the Authorization header as follows:
 `Authorization: Bearer <your_token_here>`
 ### API Endpoints (admin)
 | HTTP Verbs | Endpoints | Action | Query |